Welcome to the DZIF -

 Infektiopod

-Listen in: In each episode, a team of three consisting of initiator Dr Till Koch, Dr Annette Hennigs and Dr Elena Terhalle discuss specific diseases and current research findings.
-The current 86th issue deals, among other things, with multi-resistant gram-negative pathogens and treatment options for resistance.
+Listen in: In each episode, a three-person team consisting of initiator Dr. Till Koch, Dr. Annette Hennigs and Dr. Elena Terhalle discuss specific diseases and current research findings.
+The current episode 91 focuses on the diagnosis and treatment of Stenotrophomonas maltophilia infections.

 Das Bild zeigt das dreiköpfige Infektiopod-Team, das vor einer Hafenlandschaft in Hamburg steht.
 Alle drei Personen lächeln in die Kamera.
 Links steht Annette Hennigs mit einem blauen ärmellosen Oberteil, in der Mitte Elena Terhalle mit lockigem, schulterlangem Haar und einem schwarzen T-Shirt, und rechts Till Koch mit kurzem Haar, einem blauen Poloshirt und tätowierten Armen.
 Im Hintergrund sind Kräne und Gebäude am Wasser zu sehen.
 Oben Links ist das Infektiopod-Logo zu sehen.